This post may contain affiliate links. Please see my disclosure policy for details.

-Trethevy Quoit car park: There is a small car park of around 4/5 spaces that is located next to Trethevy Quoit and is completely FREE to park here.
+Trethevy Quoit car park: There is a small car park of around 4/5 spaces that are located next to Trethevy Quoit and is completely FREE to park here.

 Bus to Trethevy Quoit: There is a direct bus from the nearby town of Liskeard to St Cleer.
-The service 174 takes around 20 minutes to reach the town.
-It’s then a 30 minute walk to Trethevy Quoit.
+Service 174 takes around 20 minutes to reach the town.
+It’s then a 30-minute walk to Trethevy Quoit.

 Opening times and prices for Trethevy Quoit

-Thethevy Quoit is open 24 hours a day and all year around.
+Trethevy Quoit is open 24 hours a day and all year round.
 But it’s good to note that this lies on private land with reasonable access laws.
 There are also a few houses dotted around the site.

 It’s also completely FREE to visit Trethevy Quoit.
 A lot of attractions and car parks on Bodmin Moor are free so it’s a great scenic and bargain day out for travellers.

 When you park up at the site, the walk to Trethevy Quoit is less than a minute and the monument itself is located on a grassy field area.